vercel/pkg/readme.md

 ### Output

-You may specify `--output` if you create only one executable or `--out-dir` to place executables for multiple targets.
+You may specify `--output` if you create only one executable or `--out-path` to place executables for multiple targets.

 ### Debug